mama-cailleach/fair-game/texts/progress.md

-# Major UI, Art, and Game Loop Improvements (31/08/2025)

-- Added robust support for dynamic effect art in battle scenes:
-	- Player actions, spells, and champion moves now display unique ASCII art for both menu selection and effect resolution.
-	- Art file mappings (`action_art_map`, `spell_art_map`, `action_effect_art_map`, `spell_effect_art_map`, `champion_effect_art_map`) are now fully customizable and decoupled from asset filenames, allowing any art file to be used for any effect.
-	- `draw_battle_ui` now always uses the correct art file for both menu and effect phases.
-- Improved error handling and documentation for art loading:
-	- If an art file is missing, a placeholder is shown, and all art lookups are now explicit and easy to update.
-- End screen logic refactored:
-	- Pressing ENTER restarts the game (returns to main loop), ESC cleanly exits.
-	- End screen is now fully modular and does not call main() directly, preventing recursion issues.
-- Main game loop (`main.py`) now wraps the entire game sequence in a `while True` loop:
-	- Returning from the end screen restarts the game from the title.
-	- ESC from the end screen exits the program.
-- All changes are modular, child-friendly, and maintain the whimsical, magical tone.

 # Weans Game Jam 2025 - Progress Tracker

+---

+## Major UI, Art, Sound, and Game Loop Improvements (31/08/2025)

+- **Dynamic Soundtrack Integration:**
+    - Background music now plays from the start of the main loop using `SoundManager`.
+    - Music changes contextually before key scenes (e.g., Kinneil, Journey Home, Our Chosen, Best Day).
+    - Music is stopped and swapped cleanly between scenes to prevent overlap, ensuring a polished experience.
+    - End screen and replay logic now properly reset or stop music as needed.

+- **Battle System & Art:**
+    - Player actions, spells, and champion moves display unique ASCII art for both menu selection and effect resolution.
+    - Art file mappings (`action_art_map`, `spell_art_map`, `action_effect_art_map`, `spell_effect_art_map`, `champion_effect_art_map`) are fully customizable and decoupled from asset filenames.
+    - `draw_battle_ui` always uses the correct art file for both menu and effect phases.
+    - All effect and action text appears in the normal text box area, preserving the main art and side menu UI.

+- **Game Loop & End Screen:**
+    - Main game loop (`main.py`) is wrapped in a `while True` so the game can be replayed from the title screen after the end screen.
+    - End screen is modular: ENTER restarts the game (returns to main loop), ESC exits.
+No direct calls to main() from screens.
+    - Music is stopped and restarted as needed to prevent overlap between playthroughs.

+- **General Improvements:**
+    - Improved error handling and documentation for art loading: missing art files show a placeholder, and all art lookups are explicit and easy to update.
+    - All scenes and battles use the ArrowMenu for interactive choices, with menu state preserved across loops.
+    - HP for both player and Champion is always visible in the side menu during battle.
+    - Modular `draw_battle_ui` helper ensures consistent rendering of effects and state.
+    - All code, dialogue, and content remain suitable for children, with a whimsical, magical, and friendly tone.

+---

-# Battle System, Buff Logic Improvements, Dynamic Art & Animation Improvements (30/08/2025)
+## Battle System, Buff Logic Improvements, Dynamic Art & Animation Improvements (30/08/2025)

 - Added support for cycling between multiple ASCII art images as animation frames in skill checks and other scenes, allowing for dynamic, whimsical visual effects.
 - Post-ritual spell selection scene now displays the correct ASCII art for each spell when selected, using a direct mapping from spell name to art file.